neu-se/CS4530-Fall-2024/Activities/Module14 Activity.md

 3. Click "Deploy Static Site".
 4. Once the site is deployed, copy the client URL.
 5. Open the [Render Dashboard](https://dashboard.render.com/) again.
 Choose the project you have created.
-6. Click on the server Web Service.
+6. Click on the server's Web Service.
 Click on the "Environment" tab.
-7. Add a new environmnent variable called `CLIENT_URL`.
+7. Add a new environment variable called `CLIENT_URL`.
 For the value, add the client URL (make sure you are adding this env. variable in the server's settings, not the client's).
 8. Visit the client URl in your browser to view the application.